everythingfunctional/veggies/doc/pages/Tutorial.md

 If you run the test suite at this point, you'll see output like the following.
 Note where it says `Passed after 100 examples`.
-This means that garden used the provided generator to produce 100 random inputs, and the test case passed for every one.
+This means that veggies used the provided generator to produce 100 random inputs, and the test case passed for every one.
 If you want to get a better feel for what is happening, you could add `print` statements in the test case and/or `generate` function.